MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 1. To test for the maximum number of parallel requests that can be supported:

    1. From the sub-menu, choose the option for **Change thread/latency limits**.
-   1. When prompted, enter `Threads` to define the maximal threshold for the duration of a web node request.
+   1. When prompted, enter 'Threads' to define the maximal threshold for the duration of a web node request.
    1. Specify the maximum thread count after which the test stops running.
    1. Specify the minimum thread count at which the test starts.
    1. Specify the increment by which the number of threads increases for each iteration.